To update or not to update the firmware on a personal phone, everyone decides on their own.

 UEM systems provide operational management of smartphones and tablets, timely installing and updating applications on the devices of mobile workers.
 In addition, they can rollback the application version to the previous one if necessary.
 The ability to roll back a version is an exclusive feature of UEM systems.
 Neither Google Play nor the App Store provide such an opportunity.

-On Android devices manufactured by Samsung, you can disable firmware updates for free or use the additional paid service E-FOTA One, with which you can specify which OS updates to install on devices.
-This gives administrators the ability to pre-test the behavior of enterprise applications on new firmware on their devices.
-Understanding the complexity of this process, we offer our customers a service based on Samsung E-FOTA One, which includes services for checking the performance of target business applications on the device models used by the customer.
+For Android On Samsung devices, you can disable firmware updates for free or use the additional paid E-FOTA One service, which allows you to specify which OS updates to install on devices.
+This allows administrators to pre-test the behavior of corporate applications on new firmware updates for their devices.
+Understanding the complexity of this process, we offer our customers a service based on Samsung E-FOTA One, which includes testing the functionality of target business applications on the customer's device models.

 You can prohibit or postpone their update, except perhaps with the help of horror stories, such as: